Questions? Call or text anytime πŸ“ž 818-446-9627

 • Focusing Outward: Concentrate on celebrating the expectant parent rather than dwelling on your own situation.

 Handling these situations as a team is vital.
-Pre-planning your approach prevents one partner from feeling pressured or abandoned by the other during a triggering event.
+Pre-planning your approach prevents one partner from feeling pressured or abandoned during a triggering event.
 Agreeing on boundaries and responses beforehand reinforces your partnership and provides mutual support against external social pressures.
-Remember self-compassion; give yourselves grace during these difficult moments.

 Managing Insensitive Questions and Comments

-Unfortunately, intrusive or insensitive questions and comments about family planning are common when dealing with infertility.
+Intrusive or insensitive questions about family planning are common when dealing with infertility.
 These often come from a place of ignorance or awkwardness rather than malice, but they can still be deeply hurtful.
-Handling insensitive comments infertility requires preparation and a unified approach.
+Handling these comments requires preparation and a unified approach.

 You do not owe anyone an explanation about your reproductive health or decisions.
 Decide together beforehand how much information you are comfortable sharing and with whom.
-Having prepared responses can empower you to navigate these interactions without being caught off-guard, reducing stress and potential conflict.
+Having prepared responses can empower you to manage these interactions without being caught off-guard.

-• Polite Deflection/Changing the Subject: "We'll share news when we have it.
-How about that project you were working on?".
+• Polite Deflection: "We'll share news when we have it.
+How about that project you were working on?"

-• Brief Honesty (if comfortable): "We're navigating some challenges with starting a family right now.".
+• Brief Honesty (if comfortable): "We're managing some challenges with starting a family right now."

 • Letting Your Partner Respond: Agree beforehand that one partner can take the lead if the other feels overwhelmed.